nuxeo-sandbox/nuxeo-speechtotext/README.md

 * **Category**: `Conversion`
 * **Input**: A single `Blob`
 * **Output** the same `Blob`, unchanged
-* Runs the Speech-to_text and set the result in a Context variable whose name is passed as parameter.
+* Runs the Speech-to-text and set the result in a Context variable whose name is passed as parameter.
 This variable is the `SpeechToTextResponse` Java response from the service and its methods can be called:
   * `getText()` returns the first transcript, with or without punctuation (depends on parameters)
-  * `getWordTimeOffsets()` returns a JSON array of objects, each ojcte has a "word", a "start" and an "end" fields. "start" and "end" are the number of seconds.
+  * `getWordTimeOffsets()` returns a JSON array of objects, each object has a "word", a "start" and an "end" fields. "start" and "end" are the number of seconds.
 (Google can also return nanoseconds, the plugin makes it simpler and returns only seconds)
-  * `getNativeResponse()`: Returns the native, Google `RecognizeResponse` (see this Object in Google documentation if you need to get more information)
+  * `getNativeResponse()`: Returns the native response encapsulated in a `JSONObject`.
+In current implementation, the plugin uses only REST to call the service.
+The result is described in [Google Documentation](https://cloud.google.com/speech-to-text/docs/reference/rest/v1/speech/recognize)
 * **Parameters**:
   * `languageCode`(String, **required**): The language code of the audio file (see Google documentation for supported languages))
   * `audioEncoding`(String): The audio encoding as String.
 See Google documentation for supported encodings.
-    * See Google's `RecognitionConfig.AudioEncoding` enumeration.
+    * See Google's enumeration.
 As of 2018-11-03, we have: "FLAC", "LINEAR16", "MULAW", "AMR", "AMR_WB", "OGG_OPUS", and "SPEEX_WITH_HEADER_BYTE".
     * Optional.
 If the audio file is FLAC or WAW, the parameter is not required
   * `sampleRateHertz`(integer): The rate of the audio file. _Optional_.
 If the audio file is FLAC or WAW, the parameter is not required.
-  *  `withPunctuation`: A `boolean`.
+  *  `withPunctuation`: A `boolean`, optional, default value is `true`.
 If `false`, the text will be returned with no punctuation.
-  *  `withWordTimeOffets`: A `boolean`.
+  *  `withWordTimeOffets`: A `boolean`, optional, default value is `false`.
 If `true`, `getWordTimeOffsets()` will return a JSON array of objects, each object having the word, and the start/end time (in seconds).
+This array will be available in the `resultVarName` response
   *  `resultVarName` (String, **required**): The Name of a Context Variable that will contain the `SpeechToTextResponse` object (see above)

  Reminder: Before calling this operation, you can, if needed, convert the audio (or video) to `FLAC` using the "audio-to-flac" commandLine converter provided byu the plugin